 Absolutely.
 I believe in education and knowledge -- when it is the right information.
 I believe in full disclosure and that my clients should have as much information as they want and that will be helpful to them in making decisions affecting their future.

+Yes.
 We believe that everyone should have access to lawyers and information in a way that is most beneficial to them.
 If a client believes and feels that he or she can adequately represent themselves and they seek guidance and support along the way, we support that decision.
 However, we will also inform and advise where we may feel that the client would be better served to have representation.
 Ultimately, the decision will be made by the client.

 Sabra Sasson is an attorney and a divorce mediator.
 She was raised in Long Island and continues to reside in New York.